 - Add a tiny mirrored tray to amplify the glow without taking up space.

-Pro move: Go for wood-wick candles.
+One pro move: go for wood-wick candles.
 The soft crackle sound is basically ASMR for your soul.

 9. Nordic Dining: All Candles, No Clutter

 Channel the Scandinavian winter look by keeping the table super simple: clean linens, simple plates, and a long line of taper candles down the center.
-It turns an average dinner into something quietly elegant.
+It turns an average dinner into something quietly elegant, and it’s proof that decorating with candles can carry a whole tablescape on its own.

 How To Nail It